brian-norman/seat-in-a-seat/README.md

-# Seats in Seats: The Game!
+# Seat in a Seat
-Made by Hyewon Kim and Brian Norman
+Game by by Hyewon Kim and Brian Norman
 For the SeatGeek Hackathon in March 2022